grafana/agent/docs/flow/reference/components/prometheus.scrape.md

 `scrape_samples_scraped`   | The number of samples the target exposed.
 `scrape_samples_post_metric_relabeling` | The number of samples remaining after metric relabeling was applied.
 `scrape_series_added`      | The approximate number of new series in this scrape.
+`scrape_timeout_seconds`   | The configured scrape timeout for a target.
+Useful for measuring how close a target was to timing out using `scrape_duration_seconds / scrape_timeout_seconds`
+`scrape_sample_limit`      | The configured sample limit for a target.
+Useful for measuring how close a target was to reaching the sample limit using `scrape_samples_post_metric_relabeling / (scrape_sample_limit > 0)`
+`scrape_body_size_bytes`   | The uncompressed size of the most recent scrape response, if successful.
+Scrapes failing because the `body_size_limit` is exceeded report -1, other scrape failures report 0.

+The `up` metric is particularly useful for monitoring and alerting on the health of a scrape job.
+It is set to zero in case anything goes wrong with the scrape target, either because it is not reachable, because the connection times out while scraping, or because the samples from the target could not be processed.